w3f/Grants-Program/applications/liberland.md

 ##### Metaverse Pallet
 The metaverse pallet will use an offchain worker in order to bridge between our blockchain and the virtual metaverse’s network on a standard tcp application layer.
-We are also creating API connections with our Metaverse and its specific functions and other extrinsic services.
+Our metaverse is running the industry standard "Unreal Engine 4" to power the graphics.
+Using standarized API's We are also creating API connections with our Metaverse and its specific functions and other extrinsic services.
 Easy to adapt to other Metaverses and systems where State-like polities run or to "virtual States" existing on the internet in a generalized fashion.

+##### Integrations between the metaverse and our substrate based chain:
+-  Register, Manage and run on-chain companies
+-  Register virtual land, where the land in the metaverse is managed by a pallet
+-  Trade with on-chain assets, NFT's and LLM
+-  e-citizenship, you can apply for an e-citizenship

 ##### Liberland Dollar (LLD)

 Our token, used as a medium of exchange and for validators/nominators, is the Liberland Dollar (LLD).
 Unlike the Dot, our LLD is meant to serve as the currency.
 It will in fact have the potential to become the common-grounds currency for all the projects involved.
 The LLD core system keeps close to Polkadot's battle-tested tokenomics and rules for standalone projects.
+LLD is our native token, allowing anyone to run a validator.

 We envision a possible future of an international organization on the blockchain, an agreement of free trade.
 The LLD or other LLD-like currencies would be easily transferable and commutative.
 The other adopters might build their chains based on our example or become parachains to the Liberland Smart Chain.

 ## Frontend